nl919/elec40004-2019-exam-nl919/readme.md

 for whatever your value of ${TEAM} is.
 It should be of the form `${LOGIN1}_${LOGIN2}`.

-When this push is detected, you are considered to have started.
+When this push is detected, you are considered to have started and snapshots of your pushed repo will be taken at random intervals.

 From that point on you should only look at the spec in your private repository, and should ignore the globally visible spec.